Facial resemblance

-Facial resemblance has been observed to enhance trustworthiness.
-As reported by a recent experiment, "resemblance to the subject's own face raised the incidence of trusting a partner".
+Facial resemblance, where two faces are alike, has been observed to enhance trustworthiness.
+As reported by an experiment, "resemblance to the subject's own face raised the incidence of trusting a partner".
 When similarities in appearance are distinguished, trust tends to be established.

 Experiment

 The facial resemblance experiment utilized digital morphing technology to manipulate and combine the faces of persons unknown to the subject with either the subject's own face or another stranger's face.
 These faces were used in a "trust game" during which the subject would initially determine how much he or she trusts another individual by the face displayed on a screen, and then give some of the money allotted to him or her by the experimenters to the person on the screen.
 The subjects were told that the money given to the partner would be tripled, and then the receiving partner would decide how much money to return (though in reality no second partner existed).
 Subjects were shown the computer generated faces, which were described as "playing partners from different universities", and they were asked to give some of their money to the faces shown to them.
 How much money a subject offers determines his or her trust in the face presented: more money given means more trust in the partner, while less money given means less trust in the partner.
 The subjects were asked to act as the receiver of money for several rounds to ensure realism.